Compression with wildcards: Abstract simplicial complexes: Numerical experiments

-{\bf 6.5.1} As to the running times, the Facets-To-Faces algorithm dislikes many short facets (look at (w,h,fs)=(50,1000,10) ), but likes few large facets.
-Interestingly, in such situations it may even best the time $T_{SATC}$ of Mathematica's hardwired {\tt SatisfiabilityCount}: It took the Facets-To-Faces algorithm 1114 seconds to squeeze the $10^{92}$ faces of size 300 into a mere 707518 many 012e-rows, whereas {\tt SatisfiabilityCount} (which we only asked to {\it count} the faces) was aborted after fourteen hours.
-Whenever {\tt SatisfiabilityCount} delivered a number, it coincided with the number of faces readily derived from the output of the Facets-To-Faces algorithm .
-Hence, due to their very different methods of computation, both algorithms are very likely correct.
-A dash in Table 7 means that the algorithm ran, without finishing, for at least 5 hours.
-So much about $T$ versus $T_{BC}$.
+{\bf 5.3} What concerns CPU-times, the state of affairs is not so clear-cut.
+In a nutshell, the Facets-To-Faces algorithm dislikes many short facets, but likes few large facets.
+As to few but large facets, in such situations it may not only best the time of {\tt BooleanConvert} but even {\tt SatisfiabilityCount}: It took Facets-To-Faces $T=1114$ seconds to squeeze $10^{92}$ faces (contained in 70 facets of size 300) into a mere 707518 many 012e-rows, whereas {\tt SatisfiabilityCount} (which we only asked to {\it count} the faces) was aborted after fourteen hours.
+When there are many small facets (such as for $(w,h,fs)=(50,1000,10)$ ) then $T_{BC}$ is smaller than $T$, but $T_{BDD}$ stays higher.
+The fact that Facets-To-Faces is implemented in high-level Mathematica code, whereas {\tt BooleanConvert} is {\it hardwired}, is only part of the explanation.
+Fortunately according to 4.3.1 Facets-To-Faces can be parallelized.
+Thus, simply put, Facets-To-Faces can be accelerated by any factor $t$, provided one is fit to 'control' a network of $t$ colleagues who lend their PC's.